This guide was updated in June 2024.

 Nathan's Famous Hot Dogs (Scott Lynch)

-You can't spend the day (or night) at Coney without at least considering wolfing down a couple Nathan's Famous Hot Dogs, which have been a presence out here since 1916.
-These are especially good and snappy when the line isn't too long, so they've had time to get at least a little charred back there.
+You can't spend the day (or night) at Coney without stopping by Nathan's Famous Hot Dogs, which has been a presence here since 1916.
+These are especially good and snappy when the line isn't too long, giving the frankfurters time to get at least a little charred.
 And though mustard and sauerkraut remains the ideal toppings combo, the chili-cheese dog hits the spot as well.

 coneymta-9